matblair/SWEN30006-2015-SEM1/workshops/4 - architecture and design patterns/Architecture and Design Patterns.md

 ### Exercise Two - Core
 Specify your Software Architecture using Component Diagrams

-Now lets turn your simple block diagrams into UML component diagrams (you may wish to look [here](http://www.uml-diagrams.org/component-diagrams.html) for help with the notation).
+Now lets turn your simple block diagrams into UML component diagrams (you may wish to look here: (http://www.uml-diagrams.org/component-diagrams.html) for help with the notation).
 Your task is to specify the POS system using a UML component diagram.

 Here are some questions to help you understand your architecture better.
 - You will need to think carefully about the interfaces between components, the internal structure of components - for example, are there subsystems existing inside your components?